(a) General. A Bed and Breakfast:

 (c) Food supplies.
 Food shall be obtained from approved

-sound condition, and be safe for human consumption.
+and shall be in sound condition and be safe for human consumption.

 (d) Food preparation and protection.